seannkelleyy/Breeze/README.md

 Breeze is a Budgeting App that allows users to create new budgets by adding expenses and categories.
 I built it to showcase my full stack development skills as well as practice.

 Tech Stack:
-React with TypeScript, Axios, ReactQuery, C# and Entity Framework, SQL Databse, Auth0 for security
+React with TypeScript, Axios, ReactQuery, C# and Entity Framework, SQL Databse, Auth0 for security.
+I have also hosted this application in Azure and got experience with creating, deploying and troubleshooting the process of hosting applications in the cloud.

 Getting Started:
   1. Clone the repo to Visual Studio to set up the backend.